near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 - `request`: Communication with the wallet.
 - `on` and `off`: Subscribe to notable events such as account updates.

 The decision to implement `request` instead of dedicated methods means wallets can define their own custom functionality without polluting the top-level namespace.
-The purpose of this spec is to define the minimum set of methods to be considered an official NEAR injected wallet.
-Wallets are free to innovate with functionality they believe could eventually become part of the spec such as querying the locked status.
+The purpose of this standard is to define the minimum set of methods to be considered an official NEAR injected wallet.
+Wallets are free to innovate with functionality they believe could eventually become part of the standard such as querying the locked status.

 Heavily inspired by [Ethereum's JSON-RPC Methods](https://docs.metamask.io/guide/rpc-api.html#ethereum-json-rpc-methods), below is a high-level overview of what an injected wallet should look like.